What are we trying to do?

 - Viral sore throat

-- What happens to 'Self-care' requests in your fictional 'typical' GP practice?
-Patients are directed to self-care by your receptionists first, and to contact you again if this doesn't work.
+What happens to 'Pharmacy' requests in your fictional 'typical' GP practice?
+Patients are directed to self-care or to contact your local pharmacy for help first by your receptionists, and to contact you again if this doesn't work.

-- Alternative provider: A non-emergency clinical request that is more appropriate to be addressed by an alternative care provider rather than a GP practice.
-Suggested examples:
+These are non-emergency clinical issues that are more appropriate to be addressed by an alternative care provider rather than a GP practice.
+Examples may include:

-- Midwives / antenatal clinics e.g. someone newly pregnant that requires booking in
+- Midwife appointments / antenatal clinics e.g. someone newly pregnant that requires booking in

 - Dental problems (dentist)